 Next his stories were getting confused.
 When we first ever chatted he told me he had one new baby niece.
 His first niece.
 This then changed to a nephew in Dubai and a niece here.

-The next thing that happened was he invited me out and said I’m free all this week.
+The next thing that happened was he invited me out and said he was free all of the week.
 Well I had now made plans so I told him I could do something Wednesday evening.
 He got funny and asked if it was for all my Bumble and Tinder dates.
 It wasn’t actually and I got really annoyed that I was suddenly having to explain myself to a man I’d met once who quite frankly wasn’t seeming interested anymore anyway.

 On the Tuesday he got in touch again and asked if I wanted to come round for a swim the next day.
 He had told me he lived in an apartment complex with an outdoor pool so I said that sounded lovely.
 Ten minutes later he cancelled saying he’d been told he’d have to work late.
 This didn’t sound like a solicitor either.
 And called at 9pm??